 The plot was alright – it did have more characters then others of this genre but the overarching ideas of the story were predictable.
 Was she to end up with normal Xander?
-Or exciting rebellious Ky… what do you think?
+Or exciting rebellious Ky who she dreams about and stares into his eyes for what seems like 20 hours… what do you think?

 Cassia, in my view, just tries to be perfect for Ky – what happened to being yourself and having an identity Cassia!
 She tries to fit in by being rebellious.

-I would recommend this book for ages 14+ because of some mature themes and to people who don’t mind a bit of budget cheese… I prefer Camembert.
-Matched is part of a trilogy with Crossed and Reached which I will review at a later date… but trust me it just gets worse.
+I would recommend this book for ages 14+ because of some mature themes.
+I would also recommend this book to people who don’t mind a bit of budget cheese… I prefer Camembert myself.
+Matched is part of a trilogy with Crossed and Reached which I will review at a later date… but trust me, it just gets worse.

 Release Date: 30 November 2010